Anti-War Movement, Articles, Howard Zinn

 Zinn’s people’s history belongs to this partnership path.
 He asked us to see the workers who struck, the women who organized, the enslaved people who resisted, the Indigenous nations that endured, the students who marched, the soldiers who refused unjust orders, the immigrants who built communities, and the peace activists who challenged war.
 He asked us to honor the people who, despite danger, chose conscience.

-ILLUSTRATION 3: PARTNERSHIP RISING
+PARTNERSHIP RISING

 COLUMBUS, CONQUEST, AND THE BEGINNING OF RESISTANCE